olehharkusha93/LexusFlutterApp/README.md

 # LexusFlutterApp

 A new Flutter project that updates Lexus financial app to modern design.
+This project is just for learning purposes.

 ## Getting Started